Amazon SEO Strategy: 7 Essential Steps for Success

 - Quartile, specialised in automating and optimising Amazon Pay-Per-Click (PPC) campaigns.

-Using these tools can save time and give a clearer picture of your listing’s performance and potential improvements.
+These tools save time.
+They also give a clearer picture of your listing’s performance and where to improve.

 Step 2: Target Effective Keywords – Focus on Long-Tail Variations

 Keywords are the foundation of any Amazon SEO strategy.
-Consequently, they inform the platform about what your product is and which searches it should appear in.
+They tell the platform what your product is and which searches it should appear in.

 - Short-tail (primary) keywords: Single words or very broad terms, like “balloons”.